jaubourg/jhp/README.md

 So it needs **you**:
 * what kind of pluggable architecture should it have?
-* what built-in feature is it lacking?
+* what built-in features is it lacking?

 What we intend to work on right now is the static file serving part.